List of Coronation Street characters introduced in 2015: Alex Warner

 Alex's mother and Cathy's sister, Nessa Warner (Sadie Shimmin), turns up at Roy's Rolls looking for Alex, who has been missing overnight.
 Roy takes Nessa to the art class to break the news to Cathy and the attendees volunteer to help search.
 Ken Barlow (William Roache) and Audrey Roberts (Sue Nicholls) find Alex enjoying a drink in The Rovers with Liz McDonald (Beverley Callard).
 Ken quickly runs to fetch Roy, Nessa and Cathy.
 When Nessa arrives in The Rovers, she is relieved to see Alex and fusses over him to his embarrassment.
 Roy talks to Alex and makes him see how much he worried Nessa by staying out all night.
 He explains how his battery died on his mobile phone and he stayed with a friend called Jordan but refuses to elaborate further.
 Alex apologises to Nessa.

+In 2017, Laura-Jayne Tyler from Inside Soap wrote that it was "great to see Alex again" following his break from the soap.
+Following another break, Tyler wrote in 2023, "Welcome back to the cobbles, lovely Liam – who made us laugh more often this week than all the other soaps put together".